dahlia/sider/docs/index.rst

 Sider
 =====

 Sider is a persistent object library based on Redis_.
-This is being planned and heavily under development currently.
+This is heavily under development currently, but but you can check the `future roadmap`__ if you want.

 .. sourcecode:: pycon